-Pope Saint Hormisdas is venerated as a crucial figure in Church history because he wanted the world’s churches to boldly confess the Dyophysite doctrines of the Council of Chalcedon.
+Pope Hormisdas is a crucial figure in Church history because he wanted the world’s churches to boldly confess the Dyophysite doctrines of the Council of Chalcedon.
 However, his demand required a reversal of a decades old policy in which the Eastern Roman Empire required that churches within the ecumene merely ascribe to the Henotikon—not explicitly the ecumenical council of Chalcedon.
 It would not be without significant tensions that Hormisdas would attain to his goal.

 The Henotikon in of itself is not questionable in its explicit theological content.
 In fact, it condemned Eutyches (the heresiarch who was the chief expounded of classic Monophysite doctrine) and paraphrased by the third canon of the Council of Constantinople II in its teaching of Christ’s economic conversation (i.e. voluntary mode of living and suffering).
 Its chief defects were that it did not require adherence to Chalcedon (it in fact implied the council was defective and that heretics from the council should be condemned) and it did not explicitly affirm Christ’s human and divine natures.
 And so moderate Miaphysites were able to save face and re-enter communion with Acacius, the nominal Dyophysite Patriarch of Constantinople.
 This offered the theological justification for Saint Felix III, the Pope of Rome at the time, to excommunicate bishops in communion with Acacius (which was nearly all of the east).

 The ecclesiastical dispute after this point generally hinged upon the importance of Chalcedonians having no communion with Miaphysites.
 Fravitta and Euphemius, the next two Patriarchs of Constantinople after Acacius, were known to be in favor of Chalcedon, but even still reunion eluded the Church.
 The former made the mistake of retaining union with the Miaphysite Bishop of Alexandria.
 The latter explicitly endorsed Chalcedon, restored Pope Felix III to the diptychs (i.e. commemoration during liturgy), and publicly denied communion to the same Miaphysite Bishop (possibly due to news of his death).
-However, due to Acacius being venerated and the communion situation with Alexandrian being iffy, both Popes Felix III and Saint Gelasius I denied communion to Constantinople.
+However, due to Acacius being venerated and the communion situation with Alexandria being iffy, both Popes Felix III and Saint Gelasius I denied communion to Constantinople.

 The impropriety of venerating a deceased Bishop who was in communion with heretics was a scandal and it offered some justification for Rome’s position.
 However, it arguably delegitimized the present Bishops of Constantinople.
 So, though seemingly reasonable, Rome arguably pressed too far in condemning Acacius’ “sequaces” or followers.

-And so, Rome had boxed themselves into a corner as their demands compromised the integrity of so many ordinations stemming after Acacius.
+And so, Rome had boxed themselves into a corner as their demands (implicitly) compromised the integrity of so many ordinations stemming after Acacius.
 The next Patriarch of Constantinople, Macedonius II, though being outside of communion with the Roman church his entire episcopal career had a sanctity so profound that he is venerated as a saint by not only the Orthodox, but even Roman Catholics today.
 Even under threat and exile he refused to renounce Chalcedon.
 Pope Hormisdas, though not in communion with Macedonius, publicly defended him.
 As for the next Bishop of Constantinople, Timothy I, he likewise did not reject Chalcedon which assured him support from Chalcedonian Bishops such as Saint Flavian II of Antioch and Elias of Jerusalem.
 However, Rome remained outside of their communion.
 This was not completely illegitimate, as Timothy I maintained communion with what was yet another Miaphysite Bishop in Alexandria.
 However, the fact that Rome to this day venerates both Macedonius II and Flavian II indicates that what appeared to be reasonable demands at the time were not vindicated by history.

 With reconciliation in mind, John II of Constantinople began to take a realistic step in repairing the schism which began under Acacius.
 He excommunicated a Miaphysite bishop, this time Severus of Antioch.
 Hormisdas initially iterated Felix III’s terms for reunion—since 515 AD he had a formula circulating from Spain, to the Balkans, to Syria which demanded that all Bishops who had signed the Henotikon (the “sequaces” or “followers” of Acacius amongst others) be anathematized by name.